EmergentProperly/MIDIMesh/README.md

 ## ROADMAP (to 1.0):

-- Whittle away the God Objects
+- Whittle away the monolithic modules

 - Clean up and replace some assets

 - Fix emergent bugs

-- F-Droid submssion
+- F-Droid submssion (?)

-- Tackle the recently introduced 16kb pagefile requirement for submission to the Play Store
+~~Tackle the recently introduced 16kb pagefile requirement for submission to the Play Store~~ (unlikely to do this if 3rd party development is killed off for Android, priority for this is significantly reduced for now)

-- Adhere to semantic versioning, public facing API etc.
+- Look into semantic versioning, public facing API etc.

 - 1.0